Local cohomology tables of sequentially almost Cohen-Macaulay modules: The dimension filtration

 and

+for any $i \geq 2$, and all the connecting homomorphisms are 0, so $H^{\bullet}(M)=H^{\bullet}(M_1)+H^{\bullet}(M/M_1)$. \end{proof} The dimension filtration relates a module $M$ to its dimension factors $M_i/M_{i-1}$.
+Sometimes, this relation may give us a decomposition of $H^\bullet(M)$ into $H^\bullet(M_i/M_{i-1})$.
+In \cite{CAVIGLIA2021106635}, Caviglia and De Stefani studied a class of modules called sequentially Cohen-Macaulay modules.
+This concept is first defined by Stanley \cite{Stanley1983CombinatoricsAC}.
+By definition, a module is sequentially Cohen-Macaulay if all its nonzero dimension factors are Cohen-Macaulay.
+The decomposition of local cohomology table of a sequentially Cohen-Macaulay module is given by the following result: \begin{theorem}[Caviglia-De Stefani \cite{CAVIGLIA2021106635}] Let $M$ be a sequentially Cohen-Macaulay module and $M_i$ be its largest submodule of dimension at most $i$, then

+\end{theorem} In this case, using the fact that the dimension factors are Cohen-Macaulay, we can decompose the tables $H^\bullet(M_i/M_{i-1})$ further into tables of the form for some number $e$ of variables and shifts $d \in \mathbb{Z}$, so the decomposition is clear.

-for any $i \geq 2$, and all the connecting homomorphisms are 0, so $H^{\bullet}(M)=H^{\bullet}(M_1)+H^{\bullet}(M/M_1)$. \end{proof} Recall that a module $M$ is almost Cohen-Macaulay if $\depth(M)=\dim(M)-1$.
-We give the definition of sequentially Cohen-Macaulay introduced by Stanley and generalize to sequentially almost Cohen-Macaulay using the dimension filtration: \begin{definition}Let $M$ be a finitely generated $A$-module.
-We say $M$ is sequentially Cohen-Macaulay if all its nonzero dimension factors are Cohen-Macaulay and sequentially almost Cohen-Macaulay (saCM) if all its nonzero dimension factors are Cohen-Macaulay or almost Cohen-Macaulay. \end{definition} The $i$-th dimension factor $N_i$ of $M$ must have dimension $i$ if it is nonzero, so if $M$ is sequentially Cohen-Macaulay then $\depth N_i=i$, and if $M$ is saCM then $\depth N_i=i$ or $i-1$.
+Recall that a module $M$ is almost Cohen-Macaulay if $\depth(M)=\dim(M)-1$.
+We give a more general definition called sequentially almost Cohen-Macaulay: \begin{definition} Let $M$ be a finitely generated $A$-module.
+We say $M$ is sequentially almost Cohen-Macaulay (saCM for short) if all its nonzero dimension factors are Cohen-Macaulay or almost Cohen-Macaulay. \end{definition} The $i$-th dimension factor $M_i/M_{i-1}$ of $M$ must have dimension $i$ if it is nonzero, so if $M$ is sequentially Cohen-Macaulay then $\depth(M_i/M_{i-1})=i$, and if $M$ is saCM then $\depth(M_i/M_{i-1})=i$ or $i-1$.
 Note that by definition sequentially Cohen-Macaulay implies saCM.